 data to the local MAC entity.
-The time between receipt of the last bit of the provided octet from the WM and the receipt of this primitive by the MAC entity is the sum of aRXRFDelay + aRxPLCPDelay.
+The time between receipt of the last bit of the last provided octet from the WM and the receipt of this primitive by the MAC entity is aRxPHYDelay.

 7.3.5.4 PHY-DATA.confirm